snying-rje-dky/hw3-tourism-page/activities.md

 ---
-title: What to D
+title: What to Do in Berribula
 layout: single
 ---

-Wow, this is what it's all about.